 Battery life gives you added convenience.
 Although there will be lots of places in university to plug your laptop in sometimes it's easy to forget to do this.
 Battery life as it is shown in specifications may not actually be what's achieved when you use your laptop.
-The applications you will be using use the processor heavily, which will drain the battery quickly.
+The applications you will be using, use the processor heavily. which will drain the battery quickly.
 An alternative to a large battery could be to have a spare battery.

 Webcams come built into most laptops now.
 But if the model you are thinking of getting doesn't include one, this is something you will need to purchase.
 It is quite likely that in some points in your course, you will still need to have video-based meetings.
 A webcam is essential for modern IT communication purposes.

-You may already have a tablet that can be used with a stylus, for example, an iPad or an Android tablet like a Samsung Galaxy.
+You may already have a tablet which can be used with a stylus for instance an iPad or an Android tablet like a Samsung Galaxy.
 These devices are suitable for use as long as the screen is big enough.
 I wouldn't recommend anything under 10 inches to draw on.
 Having a separate device to draw on other than your laptop gives some advantages in that you can do two things at once and you're not draining the battery from the one device just to draw.
 However, it does mean you have more to carry around or the typical day.
 Also, if you're buying a new tablet, it puts the overall cost up.
 Using a tablet to draw on has advantages, as tablets are light and easy to work with.